 Academic study skills are taught at the early stages of your degree, to provide a solid foundation for your future study.

-Our study facilities, like our award-winning Library Service and Language Resource Centre, provide all the resources you need for self-directed study.
-Social work spaces mean you can work together with friends on group projects.
+Our award-winning Library Service and Language Resource Centre, provide all the resources you need for self-directed study and our social work spaces mean you can work together with friends on group projects.

 Your personal tutor can provide guidance on a wide range of study issues.

 Get involved in researchGet involved in research

 You will undertake a research project in the final year, or through a summer vacation undergraduate research scholarship scheme.

 Conduct original research into a topic you’re passionate about and build advanced knowledge that could open the door to your future career.

 Find out more on our research-informed teaching pages.

 We provide you timely feedback in a variety of ways:

 - in lectures, seminars, tutorials and practical sessions